 Hailed for its coiled eroticism and the moral claims it makes upon the reader, this mesmerizing novel is a story of love and secrets, horror and compassion, unfolding against the haunted landscape of postwar Germany.
 When he falls ill on his way home from school, fifteen-year-old Michael Berg is rescued by Hanna, a woman twice his age.
 In time she becomes his lover—then she inexplicably disappears.
 When Michael next sees her, he is a young law student, and she is on trial for a hideous crime.
 As he watches her refuse to defend her innocence, Michael gradually realizes that Hanna may be guarding a secret she considers more shameful than murder.

-The six essays that make up this compelling book view the long shadow of past guilt both as a uniquely German experience and as a global one.
-Bernhard Schlink explores the phenomenon of guilt and how it attaches to a whole society, not just to individual perpetrators.
-He considers how to use the lesson of history to motivate individual moral behavior, how to reconcile a guilt-laden past, how the role of law functions in this process, and how the theme of guilt influences his own fiction.
-Based on the Weidenfeld Lectures he delivered at Oxford University, Guilt About the Past is essential reading for anyone wanting to understand how events of the past can affect a nation's future.
-Written in Bernhard Schlink's eloquent but accessible style, it taps in to worldwide interest in the aftermath of war and how to forgive and reconcile the various legacies of the past.
+Guilt about the Past explores the phenomenon of guilt and how it attaches to a whole society, not only to individual perpetrators.
+It considers how to use the lesson of history to motivate individual moral behavior, how to reconcile a guilt-laden past, and the role of law in this process.
+Based on the Weidenfeld Lectures author Bernhard Schlink delivered at Oxford University, Guilt about the Past is essential reading for anyone wanting to understand how events of the past can affect a nation’s future.
+Written in Schlink’s eloquent but accessible style, these essays tap in to the worldwide interest in the aftermath of war and how to forgive and reconcile the various legacies of the past.

 Old friends and lovers reunite for a weekend in a secluded country home after spending decades apart.
 They excavate old memories and pass clandestine judgments on the wildly divergent paths they’ve taken since their youth.
 But this isn’t just any reunion, and their conversations about the old days aren’t your typical reminiscences: After twenty-four years, Jörg, a convicted murderer and terrorist, has been released from prison.
 The announcement of his pardon will send shock waves through the country, but before the announcement, his friends—some of whom were Baader-Meinhof sympathizers or those who clung to them—gather for his first weekend of freedom.
 They have been summoned by Jörg’s devoted sister, Christiane, whose concern for her brother’s safety is matched only by the unrelenting zeal of Marko, a young man intent on having Jörg continue to fight for the cause.
 Bernhard Schlink is at his finest as The Weekend unfolds.
 Passions are pitted against pragmatism, ideas against actions, and hopes against heartbreaking realities.
 From the Hardcover edition.